An estimated 10,000 doctors are on strike

-(CNN) -- More than 40 patients have died in the last five days amid an ongoing strike by doctors at public hospitals in India's Rajasthan state, CNN sister network CNN-IBN reported Sunday.
+The head of Rajasthan’s health ministry denied reports that more than 40 patients have died in recent days amid an ongoing strike by doctors at public hospitals in the Indian state.

 The government has suspended 40 doctors, and 390 others have been arrested for failing to perform their duties, CNN-IBN reported.